 Upstairs is the cancer clinic, which is also run by Dr. Steven.
 The ward is a circular room with the nursing center in the middle, hospital beds lining the walls and comfy couches well-placed for the visitors returning for follow-up checks.
 The patients are good-natured and the atmosphere is homelike as the nursing staff is sunny, sympathetic and compassionate.
 The nurses talk quietly to those being seen to, and sometimes the brightly-colored curtains are drawn close around the beds.
 But mostly those visiting rest on the large leather chairs.

-One of the patients is Allan Robbins, name changed to protect his privacy, suffering from rectal cancer and on Day 6 following surgery.
+One of the patients is Allan Robbins, name changed to protect his privacy, suffering from rectal cancer and on the sixth day following surgery.
 Looking pale yet quietly confident, the older man is resting in his room in the ward, lying on his side and valiantly drinking a cooling cup of tea with a straw.